Juve star Ronaldo becomes most paid Instagram earner with over N658m per post

 The fact that Cristiano Ronaldo has topped the Instagram rich list is quite impressive for a number of reasons.

-He was estimated to be charging KSh 95 million ($889,000) for a sponsored post in 2019 and those figures have nearly doubled, less than two years later.
+He was estimated to be charging N365.4 million ($889,000) for a sponsored post in 2019 and those figures have nearly doubled, less than two years later.

 Ronaldo also leapfrogged Kylie Jenner, one of the most influential personalities in the modern era which is quite impressive in itself.

-At the moment, the Juventus superstar is estimated to be making at least KSh 4.3 billion annually from Instagram posts, which is more than his annual wages as a Juventus player.
+At the moment, the five-time Ballon d'Or winner is estimated to be making at least over N16 billion ($40m) annually from Instagram posts, which is more than his annual wages at Juventus.

 Six of the top 10 highest earners on Instagram are ladies with Beyonce, Selena Gomez, Kim Kardashian and Arianna Grande dominating.